jax-ml/jax/docs/notebooks/host-offloading.md

 ## Tools for Host Offloading

-:func:`jax.stages.Compiled.memory_analysis` API is utilized above to get memory usage information.
+{func}`jax.stages.Compiled.memory_analysis` API is utilized above to get memory usage information.
 For device memory analysis, refer to :doc:`device_memory_profiling`.
 The profiling tools described in {ref}`profiling` can help measure memory savings and performance impact from host offloading.